Introduction

 Images and industrial development: the collection of the European Investment Bank (EIB)

 The European Investment Bank's historical archives, deposited at the Historical Archives of the European Union, vividly illustrate the Bank's early activity from 1959 to 1971.
-The sub-fonds detail 134 projects across Europe and the Europe, Middle East, and Africa (EMEA) region.
+The projects are across Europe and the Associated African States and Madagascar (AASM) region.
 Each project is meticulously documented, its life cycle captured through a comprehensive selection of files.
 The photographic collection, featuring over 300 paper positives, was commissioned to record and communicate each project’s impact, showcasing the Bank's early achievements.
 With diverse authorship, including specialists like Baranger & Cie and renowned photographers such as Dino Jarach, the collection offers a rich visual narrative.
 While predominantly in black and white, some photographs were produced in colour—a rarity in the 50s and 60s that adds an intriguing dimension.
 The imagery consistently portrays contextual elements of each project, from machinery and interiors to construction processes.
 Human figures, though present, assume a secondary role, immersed in project work.
 The deliberate invisibility of the photographer suggests a commitment to objective documentation, reminiscent of photo-journalistic practices.
 The majority of outdoor daylight images were produced with classic 50mm or posterior focal lengths, maintaining superior clarity to images made with wide-angle lenses, generally avoided in this documentation.
 While aiming for objectivity, the photographers exhibit a profound respect for composition and demonstrate technical prowess.
 The collection’s perfect compositions, playing with perspective, transcend mere documentation.
 The diverse representation of authors, styles and geographical areas, rich in context and coupled with links to documentary evidence, transforms this collection into a captivating visual record of European industrial development in the 50s, 60s, and 70s.
 It offers valuable insights about the history of industrial photography during this transformative period.

 Juan Alonso Fernández